Net zero targets

 - Reductions or removals outside of own borders – Argentina provides no information on its intention to use international offset credits to meet its net zero target.

-- Separate reduction & removal targets – Argentina provides no information on its intention to communicate separate emission reduction and removal targets.
+- Separate reduction & removal targets – Argentina does not provide separate emission reduction and removal targets.

 - Review process – Argentina provides no information on its intention to establish a review cycle for its net zero and intermediate targets.

-- Carbon dioxide removal – Argentina provides no information on its intention to communicate transparent assumptions on carbon dioxide removals.
+- Carbon dioxide removal – Argentina does not provide transparent assumptions on carbon dioxide removals.